promptedbyesha/promptedbyesha/README.md

 ### ⚡ Fun Fact

-I can look at a drop-off funnel and feel **personally offended** on behalf of the business. 😤 <br>
+I can look at an AI product failure and immediately think of three product solutions. 🧠 <br>
-I've probably built more dashboards than I've taken vacations — that's a metric I'm actively fixing. 📊 → 🏖️
+I've probably written more PRDs than I've taken vacations — that's a metric I'm actively fixing. 📋 → 🏖️

 <br>

 ---

-*Made with 💛 by Esha · turning numbers into narratives, one query at a time*
+*Made with 💛 by Esha · turning AI behavior into product decisions, one framework at a time*

 <br>